Last Updated: May 10, 2026

 This drug has forty-nine patent family members in twenty-nine countries.

 The generic ingredient in TYZAVAN is vancomycin hydrochloride.
 There are twenty-two drug master file entries for this compound.
-Thirty-two suppliers are listed for this compound.
+Thirty-five suppliers are listed for this compound.
 Additional details are available on the vancomycin hydrochloride profile page.

 AI Deep Research